mbeale0/Unity3D-CodeMash-Workshop/Labs/lab1.md

 In the top left of the screen, find the "GameObject" tab.
 This allows us to quickly add default Unity objects to our scenes, such as primitives(basic shapes), Cameras, UI, and more.

-Go ahead and click that tab, select "Shapes" -> "3D Cube".
+Go ahead and click that tab, select "3D Objects" -> "Cube".
 Once you click that you should see a new cube labeled "Cube (1)" pop up in the hierarchy and Inspector, and you should notice a new white cube in the scene view.

 The first thing we need to do is actually get our cube in a good place for the ball to roll to.
 There are two main ways of doing this.
 We can use the position value of the transform in the inspector, or the green/red/blue arrows in the scene.
 The inspector is good for a couple things.